Last editedMay 20221 min read

 If a corporate debit has been taken from a consumer account

 This can help give them peace of mind when paying your via Direct Debit.
 You can learn about the returns process in our guide to customer protection in the ACH scheme.

 How common are returns?

-A very low number of Direct Debits are returned, although the rate does vary according to the type of business.
+A very low number of Direct Debits are returned, the average is around just 0.2%, although the rate does vary according to the type of business.

 High-value goods (e.g. cars), liquid assets (e.g. currency), gambling, and payday loan services tend to be at greater risk of fraudulent returns.